aka: Childfree Is Not Allowed

 We have a character who, while fertile, very much does not want children.
 But society, or the law, or destiny

 and she doesn't want to be involved but, since she's married to the fella needing the heir, she can't readily escape it.
+Or perhaps she herself is a powerful leader who needs to give birth to a successor lest chaos follow her death.
 Or she's in a society that's gone through a Societal Disruption

 anyway.
-Or she's prophesied to be the mother ofThe End of the World as We Know It
+Or she's prophesied to be the mother of The End of the World as We Know It

 Or maybe she's already pregnant with the kid she adamantly doesn't want but has had abortion forbidden her

 Whatever.
 She would rather not have children, but the law or the universe is doing its best to stop her, demanding she have children or else.
 (There must be a serious "or else" involved.)
 The law and the universe generally win these fights, but it still can be interesting to watch it go down.

-Also, despite the name, this trope is not limited to female characters.
+Also, despite the name, this trope is not limited to female characters

 open/close all folders